 We have a dedicated support group for people with dyslexia and will support you during your application process and throughout your time in the Service.
 Read about how we support people with dyslexia.

 Tattoos and body piercings

-Tattoos are acceptable provided they could not be deemed as offensive.
+Tattoos are acceptable provided they could not be deemed offensive.
 Bear in mind that what is and is not offensive can be subjective.
 During the selection process and if you are subsequently employed by us, you will be asked to ensure the tattoo is covered if it is deemed offensive or gives an image contrary to the Service values.
 Tattoos are unacceptable if they are rude, crude, racist, sexist, sectarian, homophobic or violent.

 Piercings will not affect your suitability for the role, as long as you are prepared to remove them before commencing operational duty for health and safety reasons.
-The use of tongue studs is prohibited due their potential to break, become dislodged and become a catch hazard in the windpipe or gullet.
+The use of tongue studs is prohibited due to their potential to break, become dislodged and become a catch hazard in the windpipe or gullet.

 Although being a firefighter requires a good standard of fitness and practical ability, we’ll consider everyone on an individual basis and support you to reach your full potential.

 At the application stage, we will ask you to disclose if you have a disability and outline any special requirements you would like to request during the process.
 Reasonable adjustments will be considered.